How To Eat Like A Local In Touristy Taormina

 Order seafood like swordfish, shrimp, sardines, rockfish.
 Or typical Sicilian pasta like pasta alla Norma with tomato sauce, eggplant and ricotta.
 Many desserts feature pistachios, almonds or citrus fruit.

-Enjoy eating true Sicilian style in the Taormina area before or after your Mama Margaret cooking tours in eastern Sicily.
+Enjoy eating true Sicilian style in the Taormina area.